aviral-bhardwaj/aviral-bhardwaj/README.md

 # Aviral Bhardwaj Databricks Certificates

 Welcome to my collection of Databricks certificates.
-Below are the certifications I have achieved:
+Below are the certifications I have achieved: Also I am founder of OpenSource Project name is Delta Lake Studio , I am still working on it https://deltalakestudio.com/

 ## Certificates